Prior-free Collusion-proof Dynamic Mechanisms: The general setup

 where $\mu_{0}:\boldsymbol{\Theta_{0}}\times\boldsymbol{X}_0\rightarrow\Delta(\boldsymbol{\Theta_0})$ and $\mu_{i}:\boldsymbol{\Theta_{0}}\times\boldsymbol{\Theta_{i}}\times\boldsymbol{X}_0 \times \boldsymbol{X}_i \rightarrow\Delta(\boldsymbol{\Theta_i})$.

-\paragraph{Utilities.} We will consider both the transferable utility (TU) setting and the non-transferable utility (NTU) setting.
-We denote by $y_{i,t}\in\mathbb{R}$ a transfer to player $i\in\N$ at period $t$.
-Player $i$ in period $t$ gets a transfer $y_{i,t}$, The utility of each player $i\in\N$ is given by
+\paragraph{Utilities.} We consider both the transferable utility (TU) and non-transferable utility (NTU) settings.
+In the TU setting, $y_{i,t}\in\mathbb{R}$ denotes a transfer to player $i\in\N$ at period $t$.
+The utility of each player $i\in\N$ is given by

-That is, we have an environment with \textit{private values} since the per-period valuation function $v_i(\theta_{i,t})$ of each player directly depends only on his private type and public decisions.
-Intuitively, this means that each player can calculate his utility by only observing the public decision and his type, even if he is uncertain about other players' types.
-Note that although the players' utilities are quasilinear (in the TU setting), we assume they can depend on private signals and public decisions in a general way.
+That is, we have an environment with \textit{private values} since the per-period valuation function $v_i(\theta_{0,t},\theta_{i,t},x_{0,t},x_{i,t})$ of each player directly depends only on the public state and decision, and on his own private type and private decision.
+Intuitively, this means that each player can calculate their utility by observing the public history and their own private history, even if they are uncertain about the other players' types.
+Note that although the players' utilities are quasilinear (in the TU setting), we assume they can depend on private signals and public and private decisions in a general way.

 The NTU setup is the same except that $y \equiv 0$.
 Note that in this case, multiplying the utility function of any player by a positive constant provides an equivalent representation of the setup.

 Note that the public and private decisions may become part of the next-period type.
 Therefore, our model can express setups where the valuation function depends on the public and private actions.